Infant and Junior School SEND Policy

 Referrals by parents or carers

 Any parent/carer may express concern.
 We welcome any parent/carer into school who may wish to express their concerns or queries, or this can be discussed via telephone or email.
-Once information is gathered, the SENCos and class teacher will use data to plan next steps.
+Once information is gathered, the SENCo and class teacher will use data to plan any next steps deemed necessary.

 Staff referrals

-Members of staff consult with the SENCos and complete a Cause for Concern form if they believe a pupil may need specialist help during the school year.
-Evidence for that concern must be produced, with clear information about what the class teacher has already tried to do to support the pupil.
+Members of staff consult with the SENCo or complete a Cause for Concern form if they believe a pupil may need specialist help during the school year.
+Evidence for that concern must be produced, with clear information about what the class teacher has already tried to do to support the pupil, as part of their Quality First Teaching.

 What happens once a child has been identified as having SEND?

-• If a pupil is failing to make adequate progress by the next Pupil Progress Meeting, despite the class teacher adopting the suggested strategies provided by the Learning Support Team, the SENCos/class teacher may seek parental permission to conduct individual diagnostic assessments to identify the pupil’s specific areas of need
+- If a pupil is failing to make adequate progress by the next Pupil Progress Meeting, despite the class teacher adopting the suggested strategies provided by the SENCo, then intervention sessions run by the Learning Support Team may be provided.
+The SENCo/class teacher may also seek parental permission to conduct individual diagnostic assessments to identify the pupil’s specific areas of need.
+A Pupil Profile may be created

 Graduated Intervention

-The school operates a graduated intervention programme.
-Pupils receive targeted support through a combination of the following:
+The school operates a graduated intervention programme and pupils receive targeted support through a combination of the following:

 Learning Support Plans (LSP)